electron/electron/docs/api/app.md

 On OS X the system enforces single instance automatically when users try to open a second instance of your app in Finder, and the `open-file` and `open-url` events will be emitted for that.
-However when users start your app in command line the system's single instance machanism will be bypassed and you have to use this method to ensure single instance.
+However when users start your app in command line the system's single instance mechanism will be bypassed and you have to use this method to ensure single instance.

 An example of activating the window of primary instance when a second instance